01 – In Australia, Bob Hawke becomes ACTU president.

 09 – In a gale outside Genoa harbour, the British cargo ship London Valour sinks with the loss of 21 lives.

-11 – America’s third moon mission, Apollo 13, is launched (crew pictured at right).
+11 – America’s third moon mission, Apollo 13, is launched (crew pictured below).

 11 – Chelsea and Leeds United draw 2-2 in the FA Cup Final.
 This is the first cup final draw since 1912.

 13 – Apollo 13 moon landing is aborted after a liquid oxygen tank explosion onboard.
 The astronauts must abandon ship and return to Earth in the lunar module, a job for which it was clearly not designed.